Cut (gems)

-When a gemstone is desired to be used in jewelry, it is cut depending on the size and shape of the rough stone, as well as the desired piece of jewelry to be made.
-As a general rule, a cut gemstone will reduce the mass (described in the carat) by about 50 percent.
+A gemstone desired to be used in jewelry is cut, carved or made into a bead.
+The best quality rough is cut, also often referred to as faceting.
+This is done by a lapidary who decides how to reshape the gemstone using knowledge of the refractive index of gemstones to maximise any particular crystal's colour or play of light.
+As a general rule, a cut gemstone will be reduced in mass (in carats) by about 50%.

-There are several techniques available to work with gemstones; among them are sawing, grinding, sanding, lapping, polishing, grilling, and tumbling.
+Among the several techniques used to work with gemstones are sawing, grinding, sanding, lapping, polishing, grilling, and tumbling.
 The diamond cut planning stage is a complex process that requires the cutter to work with unique rough stones.
 Very often, the location of the inclusions in a rough stone will determine the type of shape to which a diamond may be cut.
 For economic reasons, most diamonds are cut to retain weight instead of maximizing brilliance.
+How diamonds have been cut has evolved over time largely to technological advances.